malteahman/thesis-RISE-LUPI/mleo_masters-master-thesis-official-branch/README.md

 # Dataset folder

 ## Paths folder
-Paths contains all paths for the used 5 % of the data, to assure the same images was used on every 5 % run.
+Paths contain all paths for the used 5 % of the data, to assure the same images was used on every 5 % run.
 Will have to be regenerated if file structure is different.

-## examlple_set.py
+## example_set.py
 Outdated for inspiration.

 ## read_dataset.py - IMPORTANT FILE